briandgomez/Study/Security+/Security Architecture.md

   - Redundancy doesn't always means always available
   - High availability almost always means higher costs

-    - <u>Server clustering</u>: combine 2 or more server
-        - Easily increase capacity and availability
+    - <u>Server clustering</u>: multiple servers configured to all work together as one big server.
+The users never see the configuration, they just see one server cluster
         ![alt text](image-25.png)

-    - <u>Load balancing</u>: distribute load across multiple devices
+    - <u>Load balancing</u>: distributes load across all of the individual multiple devices

-        - Easily increase capacity and availability
+        - Load Balancing vs Server Clustering
+            - In load balancing, each of the servers have no idea that the other server even exists
+            - Server clustering involves sharing resources
+            - Server Clustering provides better redundancy than Load balancing since the servers are grouped together
+            - Load Balancing provides increase availability, better performance, and scalability while Server clustering provides high availability, fault tolerance and scalability
+            - They're similar in that you can add and remove devices from both

   - <u>Site resiliency</u>: recovery site is prepped and ready if something happens to the primary data site
-    - <u>Hot</u>: exact replica of data
+    - <u>Hot</u>: fully functional real time replica of the primary environment
-    - <u>Cold</u>: empty building where you need to bring everything
+    - <u>Cold</u>: an empty building with basic infrastructure like power, cooling, and network connectivity
     - <u>Warm</u>: big room with rack space where you bring the hardware
-    - <u>Geographic dispersion</u>: physically different from the primary location
+    - <u>Geographic dispersion</u>: data center or recovery sites located at a sufficient different distance from the primary site

-    - <u>Platform diversity</u>: using different OS  across a system to reduce attacks on the same vulnerability (having the same OS everywhere could mean they have the same vulnerability)
+    - <u>Platform diversity</u>: using different OS' across a system to reduce attacks on the same vulnerability (having the same OS everywhere could mean they have the same vulnerability)

     - <u>Multi-cloud</u>: use different cloud providers

-    - <u>Continuity of operations planning (COOP)</u>: a backup up plan that doesn't involve using technology (i.e. the procedures to use hard copies)
+    - <u>Continuity Of Operations Planning (COOP)</u>: the plan set in place if there is a disruption.
+It outlines essential functions and services that will be maintained during and after the disruption to ensure operations continue as normally (i.e. the procedures to use hard copies)

 # Capacity Planning